 The primary reason to put your house in a trust is asset protection.
 By transferring your property into a trust, you can safeguard it against multiple threats:

-- Care fees — every year, 40,000 to 70,000 homes are sold to pay for local authority care in the UK.
-Putting your home into trust years in advance of care means your home is much more likely to go to your children and not the local authority.
-You must do this before there is any “foreseeable need” for care.
+- Care fees — every year, between 40,000 and 70,000 homes are sold to pay for care in England.
+Currently, if you have assets above £23,250 (including your home), you’re classed as a self-funder.
+With residential care costing £1,100–£1,300 per week and nursing care reaching £1,400–£1,500 per week (or significantly more in London and the south), a home can be consumed within just a few years.
+Putting your home into trust years in advance of any care need means your home is much more likely to go to your children and not the local authority.
+You must do this before there is any “foreseeable need” for care — there is no fixed time limit on deprivation of assets rules (unlike the 7-year IHT rule), but the longer the gap between the transfer and the need for care, the harder it is for the local authority to challenge.

-- Divorce — with a UK divorce rate of 42%, seeing your children lose their inheritance in a divorce financial settlement is heartbreaking.
-Assets held in trust are owned by the trustees, not the individual — making them far harder to claim in divorce proceedings.
+- Divorce — with a UK divorce rate of around 42%, seeing your children lose their inheritance in a divorce financial settlement is heartbreaking.
+Assets held in a discretionary trust are owned by the trustees, not the individual — making them far harder to claim in divorce proceedings.
+As Mike puts it: “What house?
+I don’t own a house.”

-- Creditors and litigation — if a beneficiary faces bankruptcy or a lawsuit, assets in trust are protected because they don’t personally own them.
+- Creditors and litigation — if a beneficiary faces bankruptcy or a lawsuit, assets in a discretionary trust are protected because no beneficiary personally owns them.

 Bypassing Probate Delays